briandrum/codes.forchagrin.com/_chapters/chapter-351-parking-generally.md

 accepted as payment by the Deputy Clerk of the Bedford Municipal Court and the Clerk of the Bedford Municipal Court shall be under no duty or obligation to accept payment by gold, silver and other coins that are intended to circulate as currency.
-If payment is tendered by a check that is not honored by the payor’s bank, the violator shall pay all costs and expenses incurred by the Municipality resulting from the dishonor of the bank check.
+If payment is tendered by a check that is not honored by the payor's bank, the violator shall pay all costs and expenses incurred by the Municipality resulting from the dishonor of the bank check.
 (Ord.
 2017-56.
 Passed 9-11-17.)